GUIDES

 Fraud protection integration of SmartHub

-So, whether you are an avid user of the technology or just deciding on the tech product for your business, you should know that SmartHub has probably one of the most exhaustive collections of bot management solutions on the market.
+So, whether you are an avid user of the technology or just deciding on the tech product for your business, you should know that SmartHub has probably one of the most exhaustive collections of web traffic bot management solutions on the market.
 They help to pinpoint all the bad bots and other suspicious actions to protect your marketplace.
 For this purpose, all SmartHub scanners have been created.

 On SmartHub, you will find time-tested instruments, like Pixalate, WhiteOps, and Forensiq, that offer more innovative approaches to tracking and blocking unwanted Internet bot traffic.